Jtrnb/AtlasDrifter/Abilities, Actions/Offensive Defense.md

 #### Duration: Instant
 #### Range: 5 feet
 #### Effects:
-##### 1-10: You trip the attacker making an incoming melee attack
+##### 1-10: You trip the attacker making an incoming melee attack and target is knocked Prone and their movement ends.
-##### 11-12: You trip the attacker making an incoming melee attack and move them 5ft in any direction
+##### 11-12: You trip the attacker making an incoming melee attack and target is knocked Prone and their movement ends.
+Then you may move them 5ft in any direction